alonsovazqueztena/Mini_C-RAM_Capstone/README.md

 - **IP Camera**: Set RTSP URL

 ## Model Training
-### Important Considerations
+### General Steps
-1. The Junyper notebook used to train the YOLO12n model is found within the notebooks folder.
+1. The Junyper notebook used to train the YOLO12 models is found within the notebooks folder:

 ```
 .